 Each afternoon the Department of Religion hosts a lecture series.
 Although I often miss these events for a number of reasons, this year, my innkeeper, knowing my proclivities, strongly recommended that I consider listening to this week’s speaker.
 I took her advice and my wife and I skeptically sat at the Hall of Philosophy among an overflow crowd that I could only guess exceeded 1000 people.
 The lecturer was John Shelby Spong, a Bishop in the Episcopal Church.
 Rabbi Samuel Stahl introduced Bishop Spong and the Rabbi’s words drew me in, in a way that made me feel as though my mind was being read.
 It was a spine-tingling experience from the outset, and Spong’s words were unlike any I had ever heard from a man of God.

 I certainly will not be able to capture and share in this medium the true essence of his message – but I will attempt to briefly summarize it.
-I STRONGLY encourage any person of faith as well as any person like myself who falls into the agnostic or atheist camp to listen to this lecture: Transcending Religion without Transcending God.
-You can sign up for a 15 Day Free Trial / Download Account and listen to this lecture online or pay $9.95 for a download to your iPod or MP3 player.
+I STRONGLY encourage any person of faith as well as any person like myself who falls into the agnostic camp to listen to this lecture: Transcending Religion without Transcending God which is embedded at the bottom of this post.

 I’m guessing that anyone who listens to this talk with an open mind will be in some way moved by his words.
 I am also guessing that personal reactions will run the gamut from “this guy is a heretic” to “finally a voice of reason coming from the religious community.”
 If you are likely to be among the former, Spong proclaims that he wishes to destroy no one’s faith, but boldly states that “If I can take away your God, you had very little, if you can lose it all in one hour.”